glic3rinu/passlib/docs/lib/passlib.hash.bigcrypt.rst

 * It suffers from all the flaws of :class:`~passlib.hash.des_crypt`.

-* Since each checksum compontent in it's hash is essentially a separate des-crypt checksum, they can be attacked in parallel.
+* Since each checksum component in its hash is essentially a separate des-crypt checksum, they can be attacked in parallel.

-* It reveals information about the length of the encoded password (to within 8 characters), further reducing the keyspace that needs to be searched for each of the invididual segments.
+* It reveals information about the length of the encoded password (to within 8 characters), further reducing the keyspace that needs to be searched for each of the individual segments.

 * The last checksum typically contains only a few characters of the passphrase, and once cracked,